How to Configure Cloud Data Synchronization with Empty Database

 4. Repeat the steps a-с for all the objects you want to synchronize.

-10. Run the package by clicking Run.
+10. Run the integration by clicking Run.

 Editing Database Tables